veera-rapido/insightaxisdb/docs/api_documentation.md

 ## Error Handling

-TesseractDB uses standard HTTP status codes to indicate the success or failure of an API request.
+InsightAxisDB uses standard HTTP status codes to indicate the success or failure of an API request.

 ### Common Status Codes